Newspaper Page Text

 Negroes, and to move for both jobs

-and relief where these are urgently
+and relief where these arc urgent’?-

-needed. ‘“But Where You Can
+needed.
+"But Where You Can

 Work" campaign instituted on a

-nafional scale with special refer
+national scale with special refe:-

 ence to chain stores.

-1. Legal Defense: The Scotts
+1. Legal Defense: Tlie Scotts

 boro cases are the most dramatic